janboddez/webmention-comments/README.md

 To re-send a webmention when a published post is updated, one would have to first delete the (hidden) `_webmention_sent` custom field for that post.
 It is entirely possible to do so, but requires some creativity.
 (I.e., for power users only.)

+Sending webmentions on delete is not currently supported.

 ## Filter and Action Hooks
 ### `webmention_comments_post_types`
 Use to declare supported post types.
 Example: